RT-Thread/rtthread-manual-doc/basic/basic.md

 /* $Sub$$main Function */
 int $Sub$$main(void)
 {
   rtthread_startup();
   return 0;
 }
 ```

-Here, the`$Sub$$main`function simply calls the rtthread_startup() function.
-RT-Thread allows multiple platforms and multiple compilers, and the rtthread_startup() function is a uniform entry point specified by RT-Thread, so the `$Sub$$main` function simply only needs to call the rtthread_startup() function (RT-Thread compiled using compiler GNU GCC is an example where it jumps directly from the assembly startup code section to the rtthread_startup() function and start the execution of the first C code).
+Here, the `$Sub$$main` function simply calls the rtthread_startup() function.
+RT-Thread allows multiple platforms and multiple compilers, and the rtthread_startup() function is a uniform entry point specified by RT-Thread, so the `$Sub$$main` function only needs to call the rtthread_startup() function (RT-Thread compiled using compiler GNU GCC is an example where it jumps directly from the assembly startup code section to the rtthread_startup() function and starts the execution of the first C code).
 The rtthread_startup() function can be found in the code of components.c, the startup process of RT-Thread is as shown below:

 ![System startup process](figures/03Startup_process.png)